"But in the days of the voice of the seventh angel, when he shall

 in screenplay format, as opposed to a nonfiction book or novel?"

-directly to His disciples about His Kingdom, but had to use stories to
+to His disciples about His Kingdom, but had to use stories to illustrate these

 Most kids today don't read as much as generations long ago did at their